ferynd/Website/README.md

 - Client: Conditional rendering based on user role and ownership
 - Server: Security rules validate all database operations

 **Audit Trail:** All significant actions are logged to a subcollection for admin review, including who made changes and when.
+Admins can toggle the Audit Log open or closed in the trip detail view.

 **Data Persistence:** Unlike the original version which was session-based, all data now persists in Cloud Firestore, accessible from any device after login.